elpop/Dice_Passphrase/README.md

 ## Summary

 ```
-$ ./passphrase.pl -h
+$ passphrase.pl -help
 Usage:
     passphrase.pl [options]

 Options:
-    -languaje or -l
+    -language or -l
-            The -languaje or -l option show the passphrase on the given
+            The -language or -l option show the passphrase on the given
-            languaje:
+            language:

-                passphrase.pl -languaje es
+                passphrase.pl -language es

                 or